 Dr. Eldin Villafane (Born 1940 - present) is a Puerto Rican, lifelong community advocate, social ethicist, passionate teacher of social justice, and writer.
 Dr. Villafane has served as director of Gordon-Conwell’s Campus for Urban Ministerial Education (CUME) in Boston and then served as the Associate Dean for Urban and Multicultural Affairs.
 He spent his time there preparing the school and church leadership for the ever-increasing urban and multicultural world.
 He served as the Minister of Education at Iglesia Cristiana Juan 3:16 in the Bronx and was the founder and president of La Comunidad of Hispanic American Scholars of Theology and Religion.
 He was recently named one of the “Top Hispanic Evangelical Scholars” by the National Hispanic Christian Leadership Conference and received an Esperanza Spirit lifetime Award for “outstanding and dedicated ministerial service.”
 His areas of expertise are Hispanic Studies, Urban Ministries, Pentecostalism, and Justice.
 He continues to be active in areas that involve civic engagement, church, academic boards, and committees.

 Virgilio P. Elizondo (Born 1935 - Died 2016) was a Mexican-American Roman Catholic priest, a community activist, and was widely regarded as "the father of U.S. Latino religious thought."
 Elizondo was the founder of the Pastoral Institute at the University of the Incarnate Word.
 He was also a co-founder of the Mexican-American Cultural Center.
-Elizondo was well known for his book, Galilean Journey: The Mexican-American Promise
+Elizondo was well known for his book, Galilean Journey: The Mexican-American Promise.

 Ada María Isasi-Díaz (Born 1943 - Died 2012) was a Cuban-American, Roman Catholic theologian who served as professor of Ethics and Theology at Drew University in Madison, New Jersey.
 As a theologian, she was an innovator in the realm of Hispanic theology in general and specifically, of mujerista theology.
 Isasi-Díaz experienced a regular and unofficial role as a staff pastor beginning in 2007, when the Archdiocese of New York shut out Our Lady of Angels Church in East Harlem, the parish church she adopted when she moved to New York to attend the seminary.
 At that time, a group of faithful parishioners began holding prayer meetings on the sidewalk outside.
 Initially it was a protest.
 But eventually, it became a neighborhood institution.